Sonjorg/PSscripts/README.md

 If you're in the middle of a long upload or other type of job, and then have to leave, this script shuts down your PC after a desired time.
 Creates a nice log file of when it will shut down.

 ### **Consumption.ps1**
-This is irrelevant for IT but is very useful for students; This will filter your expenditures.
+This will filter your expenditures and show the sum of money spent on it.
+It is also very useful for finding specific transactions.
 Export/download your balance sheet (.csv) file from your bank and search for phrases associated with a business.
 It shows all entries with the selected phrase and the sum of money spent on it.
 ##### How to use
 Run the script in powershell and a dialog will tell you what to do, or you can replace, and add to the phrases in $stringarray to search for all expenditures on the phrases' corresponding posts.
 WARNING: Make sure the phrases are correct; use the script to search the correct names used in the file, i.e McDonalds is called 'MCD' in some places.

 ### **oneliners.ps1**
-Easy ways to find files you cant find, among other things.
+Find files you cant find, delete scheduled tasks, among other things.

 ### **Active Directory and group policy**
 Scripts that are a good start for setting up and maintaining active directory, adding new users to it and enabling some group policy settings for security in the business.
 (Everything is written in norwegian).